-As the Qingming Festival originates in the Cold Food Festival, the requirement of eating only cold desserts forced pastry chefs to become innovative in their desserts.
-The texture and taste of the dessert had to sustain through temperature changes, so chefs turned to buns.
+One of Qingming Festival’s most prized culinary traditions is that of cold foods, requiring households to eat only foods prepared before the festive period…and forcing pastry chefs to become innovative in their desserts.
+Because the texture and taste of the dessert had to sustain through temperature changes, chefs turned to buns.
 Though cleverly designed, buns mark the simple, from-scratch nature of Chinese holiday desserts.

 - 1 can of Red beans paste

 - Glutinous rice flour 130 grams (g.)

 - Wheat starch 20 g.

 - Wheat grass powder 20 g.